acl-org/acl-2023/_pages/program/accepted.md

 **Better Language Models of Code through Self-Improvement**<br>_Hung To, Nghi Bui, Jin L.C.
 Guo and Tien Nguyen_

 **Not Enough Data to Pre-train Your Language Model?
-MT to the Rescue!**<br>_Gorka Urbizu, Iaki San Vicente, Xabier Saralegi and Ander Corral_
+MT to the Rescue!**<br>_Gorka Urbizu, Iñaki San Vicente, Xabier Saralegi and Ander Corral_

 **An Empirical Comparison of LM-based Question and Answer Generation Methods**<br>_Asahi Ushio, Fernando Alva-Manchego and Jose Camacho-Collados_